SummerSlam (2012): Preliminary matches

 The first match that aired from the show pitted Chris Jericho against Dolph Ziggler.
-Jericho's rib injury came into play when it cost him too much time to cover Dolph after performing a frankensteiner on Ziggler.
-Dolph was very close to victory after raising his knees when Jericho tried for the Lionsault and then executed the Zig Zag for a near-fall.
+Jericho's rib injury came into play when it cost him too much time to cover Ziggler after performing a frankensteiner on Ziggler.
+Ziggler was very close to victory after raising his knees when Jericho tried for the Lionsault and then executed the Zig Zag for a near-fall.
 Jericho executed a Codebreaker, but the momentum from the move knocked him out of the ring.
-Jericho made Dolph submit to the Walls of Jericho to win the match.
+Jericho made Ziggler submit to the Walls of Jericho to win the match.

 The second match in the pay-per-view was between Daniel Bryan and Kane.
 Kane went crazy after Bryan slapped him in the face.
 Kane's anger opened things up for Bryan, but he was unable to apply the No Lock.
 Bryan attempted a diving headbutt, but Kane grabbed him by the throat when he landed and then performed the chokeslam.
 Kane was still angry about the slap and decided to give him the Tombstone Piledriver instead of going for the win.
 Bryan was able to reverse the move into a small package on Kane to win before immediately fleeing to the back.
 Following the match, Kane was shown tearing apart the backstage area while searching for Bryan.

 Next was the Intercontinental Championship match between the champion The Miz and challenger Rey Mysterio.
 During the match, Mysterio was able to execute the 619 but missed when he tried Droppin' Da Dime on The Miz.
-A few moments later, Miz executed the Skull Crushing Finale to get the win.
+A few moments later, The Miz executed the Skull Crushing Finale to get the win.